 The Father delivered the Son to Satan, for it was Satan who had in his hand the power of what?
 Of death.
 And so He was delivered to the power of darkness.
 And that is why on the cross He said, "My God, My God, why hast thou forsaken Me?"
 God gave Him over to Satan for Satan to use the weapon that he has, which is death, to execute the Son of God for the sins of the whole world.

 Second Corinthians 5 says, "He," that is God, "made Him," that is Christ, "to be sin for us."
 You get that?
 Why did He do that for us?
 Because He what?
 'Cause he loved us.
 Why did He love us?
-Don't ask me that.
-Only He knows that.
+Don't ask me.
+Only He knows.
 Galatians 3:13 says, "Christ was made a curse for us."
 And the point is simple.
-Galatians 1:4, "Who gave Himself for our sins."
+Galatians 1:4: "Who gave Himself for our sins."

 The verb is used frequently in the New Testament to translate this, "forgive freely."
 Now here it says, "Freely give."
 But in other places in the New Testament, it is translated to "freely forgive."
-For example, in 2 Corinthians 2:7, it says, "So that on the contrary you rather to forgive and comfort lest perhaps such a one should be swallowed."
-It's the same verb form, same concept.
-Forgive also appears in the same verb in Verse 10 with the word forgive.
+For example, in 2 Corinthians 2:7, it says, "So that on the contrary you rather, to forgive and comfort lest perhaps such a one should be swallowed up."
+It's the same verb form, same concept, forgive.
+Also appears in the same verb in verse 10 with the word forgive.